jithinkrn/Shopping-Cart-Application/README.md

+#Shopping Cart Project Team 3
-# Following files are configured to be ignored in .gitignore:
+Following files are configured to be ignored in .gitignore: \n appsettings.json \n appsettings.Development.json
-appsettings.json
-appsettings.Development.json